spark1991z/routerboard/sagemcom/4320/v1/README.md

 - Set Up new password for 'admin' and switch to manual config with new password
 - Open Browser console with press key F12, and write <code>superprivilege=1; cwmphideflag=0;</code>

-* After update page this variables will reset.
+Warning: After update page this variables will reset.

 # How to decrypt config file
 - Download current configuration from router with web configurator